-Whole grains are another common bloating culprit.
-While whole grains are promoted as healthier than their refined counterparts, their high-fiber content can cause bloating.
 Fiber is an important part of a heart-healthy diet, but you should gradually increase the amount you eat.
-Instead of switching from refined white grains to whole grain all at once, try replacing one version at a time to see how your body reacts.
+For example, instead of switching from refined white grains to whole grains all at once, try replacing one product at a time to see how your body reacts.

 By now, you know that eating too much salt can cause a slew of long-term health problems, including high blood pressure.
 In the short term, an extra salty meal may lead to water retention, which causes bloating.

-Here’s another pitfall of high-fat meals: They take longer for the body to process.
-The fat moves slowly through the digestive tract, and this causes bloat.
+Here’s another pitfall of high-fat meals: They take longer for your body to process.
+The fat moves slowly through the digestive tract, and this may cause bloat.
 It also explains why your stomach feels like it wants to burst out of your clothing after a large, fattening meal, such as the traditional Thanksgiving dinner.
-If bloating is a common occurrence after high fat meals, cut down on the fat.
-Opt for more lean choices, such as produce and grains.

 There is no denying the benefits of exercise for your overall health and well-being.
 As an added bonus, working out can also reduce the gas buildup that contributes to bloating.
 A short walk can alleviate bloating after a meal, if you’re up for it.

-Anti-gas supplements, such as a-galactosidase tablets, help prevent gas buildup from certain foods.
-While they’re usually advertised to prevent embarrassing belching and flatulence, these pills also can relieve bloating.
+Digestive enzymes help break down food and absorb nutrients.
+One example is the anti-gas supplement a-galactosidase, which helps prevent gas buildup from certain foods.
+While they’re usually advertised to prevent belching and flatulence, these pills also can relieve bloating.
 Depending on the brand, you may take these supplements on a daily basis, or as needed before meals per doctor’s orders.